hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/installation_sles.rst

 It is also important to set the "NodeName" value to a unique value based on your naming convention.
-The node's key, which must be generated using txnkeygen, must be named {node name}.wif and placed in the keys directory.
+The node's key, which must be generated using the command *sawtooth keygen*, must be named {node name}.wif and placed in the keys directory.

 Several other settings are important for correct functionality of the new validator node.
 The configuration file must contain the list of